The scenery_builder

 Docker

-To use the scenery_builder via Docker, simply mount the input and output paths as volumes and run the container.
-This will run the floorplan generate
+To use the scenery_builder via Docker, simply pass the input and output paths with the -v

 command with the default values defined in the entrypoint.